-Dismissal from Department Programs
+Dismissal from Professionally Accredited Programs

-The sanction of dismissal from a professional accredited program (i.e., MBA, Nursing, Social Work, Education, etc.) based on an academic integrity violation may be issued at the departmental level but must follow a clearly stated departmental policy and procedure that has been made available to students.
-The department must submit an Academic Integrity Violation Incident Report and a copy of the program dismissal letter to the Dean of Students in a timely manner.
-A copy of all materials or documents associated with the program dismissal including, but not limited to, the Academic Integrity Violation Incident report form, correspondence, etc. should be forwarded to the Dean of Students, and must also be retained in the department central office for a period of five years.
+The sanction of dismissal from a professional accredited program (i.e., M.B.A., Nursing, Social Work, Education, etc.) based on an academic misconduct incident may be issued at the departmental level but must follow a clearly stated program policy and procedure that has been made available to students.
+The program must submit an Academic Misconduct Incident Report and a copy of the program dismissal letter to the student and the Office of Academic Affairs within 10 working days from any dismissal action taken.
+A copy of all materials or documents associated with the professional program dismissal including, but not limited to, the Academic Misconduct Incident report form, correspondence, etc., should be forwarded to the Office of Academic Affairs, the Dean of the school within which the program resides, and must also be retained in the department central office for a period of five years.

-Student Appeals of Department or Faculty Sanctions
+Student Appeals of Faculty or Professional Program Sanctions

-A student has the right to appeal an Academic Integrity sanction issued by a faculty member or department, but must follow the following procedures:
+A student has the right to appeal an Academic Misconduct sanction issued by a faculty member or professional program, but must follow the following procedures:

-1. Submit An Appeal - A student appeal, including a detailed statement of the grounds for the appeal and any supporting documentation, must be submitted in writing to the Dean of Students in the Office of Student Affairs within five working days of receiving the Academic Integrity Violation Incident Report from the Dean of Students and/or Faculty member.
+1. Submit An Appeal - A student appeal, including a detailed statement of the grounds for the appeal and any supporting documentation, must be submitted in writing to the Office of Academic Affairs within five working days of receiving the Academic Misconduct Incident Report from the Office of Academic Affairs and/or faculty member.

-The student's written appeal ordinarily will be forwarded to the Academic Policies Committee by the Dean of Students within a reasonable time of its filing.
-In the event the Academic Policies Committee is not available, the Dean of Students will forward the appeal to the Provost, who will attempt to create an ad hoc committee to handle the review as soon as practicable.
+The student's written appeal ordinarily will be forwarded to the Academic Policies Committee by the Office of Academic Affairs within a reasonable time of its filing, usually within ten working days.
+In the event the Academic Policies Committee is not available, the Office of Academic Affairs will forward the appeal to the

+Provost, who will attempt to create an ad hoc committee to handle the review as soon as practicable.
 (All further references in this policy to the Academic Policies Committee include the ad hoc committee where appropriate.)

-The Dean of Students will send a copy of the student appeal to the faculty member and faculty member's department chair.
-The Dean of Students will request a copy of all documents used to determine the faculty and/or the department sanction and any additional correspondence or documents pertinent to the case from the faculty and/or department.
+The Office of Academic Affairs will send a copy of the student appeal to the faculty member or program director and the faculty member's department chair.
+The Office of Academic Affairs will request from the faculty and/or professional program a copy of all documents used to determine the sanction and any additional correspondence or documents pertinent to the case.

-2. Continue Coursework - In most cases, the student shall remain in the course pending the results of the appeal.
-However, the Dean of Students does have the discretion to remove the student from a course pending the appeal where appropriate and where course continuation compromises the integrity of the classroom environment.
+2. Continue Coursework - In most cases, the student shall remain in the course pending the results of the appeal; charges related to incidents occurring in the field may result in immediate removal or reassignment in the field.
+The department chair, the program director and/or the Academic Dean have the discretion to remove the student from the course, from concurrent courses, and /or prevent enrollment in future courses pending the appeal decision where appropriate and where course continuation compromises the integrity of the classroom or instructional environment and will inform the Office of Academic Affairs at the time of this decision.